Use Source Control with Projects

 resources/project folder, see

-To run checks for a project, go to the Project tab and click Run Checks > Check Project.
+To run checks for a project, on the Project tab, click the down arrow to expand the Tools gallery.
+Under Project Checks, click Check Project.
 The project checks for problems with project integrity such as missing files, unsaved files, or files not under source control.
 A dialog box reports the results.
 You can click for details and follow prompts to fix problems.

 If you want to check for required files, click Dependency Analyzer to analyze the dependencies of the modified files.
 Use the dependency tools to analyze the structure of your project.